The best poems about winter from Shakespeare to Sylvia Plath, selected by Dr Oliver Tearle

-Louis MacNeice, ‘Snow‘.
-This short poem from one of the ‘pylon poets‘ takes an altogether more traditional subject: the snow falling outside.
+This short poem from one of the Thirties poets takes an altogether more traditional subject: the snow falling outside.
 Worth reading for the astonishing language-use in the fourth line alone: ‘World is suddener than we fancy it.’
-MacNeice also features in our pick of great London poems.
+We select more great MacNeice poems here.

 If you’re looking for more great poems, the best anthology of English poetry out there, in our opinion is the superb The Oxford Book of English Verse, edited by Christopher Ricks.

 Continue your wintry poetic odyssey with these classic poems for January, our pick of 10 beautifully evocative rain poems, our best morning poems, and the ten Robert Burns poems everyone should read.
 For a change of season, check out our pick of some (altogether hotter) classic summer poems.